Escape-Technologies/repeater/README.md

-# Escape repeater
+# Escape repeater proxy

-A simple repeater that can be used to allow escape to connect to some APIs.
+[Escape](https://escape.tech) is a comprehensive API security platform with powerful API security testing capabilities.
+This repository holds the code for the Escape Repeater proxy.
+A docker image that can be used to scan APIs exposed only in internal networks with Escape.

 ## Requirements